streamreasoning/RSP-QL/Semantics.md

 A *stream* `S` consists of a sequence of timestamped graphs `(g,p,t)`.

 > Given a certain `p`, elements on the stream having that predicate are ordered according to `t`.

+If the stream contains elements s1 and s2 associated with the same predicate, with s1 preceding s2, then it should not be the case that the time stamp of s1 is greater than the timestamp of s2.

 ### Substream
 A *substream* (also known as window) `S'` of a stream `S` is a finite subsequence of `S`.